Chelsea, London: The borough of artists

 Chelsea was also home to writers such as George Meredith, Algernon Charles Swinburne, Leigh Hunt and Thomas Carlyle.
 Jonathan Swift lived in Church Lane, Richard Steele and Tobias Smollett in Monmouth House.
 Carlyle lived for 47 years at No. 5 (now 24) Cheyne Row.
 After his death, the house was bought and turned into a shrine and literary museum by the Carlyle Memorial Trust, a group formed by Leslie Stephen, father of Virginia Woolf.
 Virginia Woolf set her 1919 novel Night and Day in Chelsea, where Mrs. Hilbery has a Cheyne Walk home.

 In a book, Bohemia in London by Arthur Ransome which is a partly fictional account of his early years in London, published in 1907 when he was 23, there are some fascinating, rather over-romanticised accounts of bohemian goings-on in the quarter.
 The American artist Pamela Colman Smith, the designer of A. E. Waite's Tarot card pack and a member of the Hermetic Order of the Golden Dawn, features as "Gypsy" in the chapter "A Chelsea Evening".

 A central part of Chelsea's artistic and cultural life was Chelsea Public Library, originally situated in Manresa Road.
 Its longest-serving member of staff was Armitage Denton, who joined in 1896 at the age of 22, and he remained there until his retirement in 1939; he was appointed Chief Librarian in 1929.
 In 1980, the building was purchased by Chelsea College of Art and Design.

-The Chelsea Collection is a priceless anthology of prints and pictures of old Chelsea.
-Begun in 1887, it contains works by artists as notable and diverse as Rossetti and Whistler.
-During his time at the Library, Armitage Denton built the Collection assiduously, so that by the time of his death in July 1949 it numbered more than 1,000 items.
-At the end of the 20th century, the Collection totalled more than 5,000 works, and it continues to grow.